 “As more cases are coming into the system, we are getting more successes,” said Heurich.
 “It doesn’t always bring closure to the families, but it brings some resolution.”

 This medalist was the recipient of the Justice and Law Enforcement Medal.
-This medal was combined with the Homeland Security category in 2013.
+This medal was combined with the Homeland Security category in 2013, and renamed the Safety, Security and Law Enforcement Medal in 2020.